-Being sensitive to the synthetic fibers and scratchy coarse wool of the local dime store eventually led to the wondrous discovery of truly luxurious natural yarns: merino, kid mohair, angora, baby camel, alpaca, silk, cashmere, and more, all softer than clouds and truly luscious against the skin!
+Being sensitive to synthetic fibers and coarse wool eventually led to the wondrous discovery of truly luxurious natural yarns: Merino, kid mohair, angora, baby camel, alpaca, silk, cashmere, and more, all softer than clouds and truly luscious against the skin.
 Later in life, learning to spin wool, cotton, and flax on a wheel led to learning to dye, and as friends began to buy my hand-dyed yarn and fiber, I was encouraged to start dyeing and selling yarn professionally.

 Using the finest acid dyes available ensures that your finished projects will retain their vibrant color and natural texture for years to come.
 Although superwash yarns can be popped into the washer and dryer, for best results I always recommend hand-washing all finished items.
-When there is time, some skeins are rewound after dyeing, but most are just-as-is out of the kettle, providing surprising color patterns when they're ultimately knit up.
+Because of my dyeing methods, you'll be happy to know my variegated yarns do not pool.